larryshamalama/archive_larryshamalama.github.io/_pages/about.md

 Previously, I have pursued a dual Master's degree: one in biostatistics at McGill University and one in Public Health at the University of Bordeaux.
 I was jointly supervised by [Dr. Erica Moodie](https://www.ericamoodie.com/) and [Dr. Rodolphe Thiébaut](https://www.bordeaux-population-health.center/profile/rodolphe-thiebaut/), both of whom I look up to greatly and attribute a lot of my personal and professional growth.

 I also enjoy coding in Python, skateboarding and eating copious amounts of fruit (especially grapes, bananas, oranges and watermelon).
 Feel free to connect with me!
+Tu peux aussi m'écrire en français :)